Meet our Board of Directors

 I came to Moncton in 2008 from Paris to work in the translation industry.
 Since 2015, my spouse and I have been more and more interested in eating healthier, reducing our wastes, protecting nature and getting to know New Brunswick and its diversity.
 I’ve been translating for Nature NB for over a year now.
 I also do wildlife photography, birding, gardening and plan on building my little backyard nursery to share and protect our native species, and hopefully, recreate as much lost habitat as possible.

 Born in Halifax, educated in Nova Scotia and Ontario, I was a YMCA camp counsellor and a registered nurse, working mostly in operating rooms and intensive care units.
 Later, I was a project manager for the Department of Health in NS and the Faculty of Dentistry at Dalhousie University.
 In 2010, I retired with my husband to my great grandparents property in NB: a major fixer upper on the Saint John River!
 We then joined the Saint John Naturalists Club (SJNC), enjoying the learning opportunities about natural habitats in NB.
-Currently, I am a SJNC past president and a committee member of the Point Lepreau Bird Observatory, looking forward to learning more through Nature NB.
+Currently, I am a SJNC past president and a former committee member of the Point Lepreau Bird Observatory, looking forward to learning more through Nature NB.